Loading & Saving Business Objects

 }

 Writing the field values to a business object fails if any of the bound fields contain an invalid value.
-You can deal with invalid values in many different ways:
+You can handle invalid values in many ways.
+The following are some examples:

 try {